Subscribe to the newsletter

 Businesses can implement PowerApps Portals to serve both registered and anonymous visitors.
 People looking to get themselves registered to the company can create an account using a sign-in process linked to various popular platforms Microsoft, LinkedIn, Google, or Facebook.

 To put it concisely, PowerApps Portals help businesses expand their reach by consolidating processes offering customers to communicate directly through a user-friendly app, and saving a lot of internal time that is consumed on executing redundant processes.

 The best way to explain how businesses can expand their reach using PowerApps Portals is through some examples, so here are a few use-cases.

-Businesses can make portals to allow customers to initiate a support case.
-People can add their information and feedback to the portal and the data will flow directly to the main CRM system for swift response and resolution.
+Businesses can create portals for customers to initiate support cases.
+People can add their information and feedback to the portal, and the data will flow directly to the main CRM system for swift response and resolution.

 As portals developed using PowerApps have the capacity to connect directly to the main database of the business such as the Dataverse and the portals can retrieve data from there to provide self-help information to customers as well.

 Businesses today have numerous work partners such as contractors, human resource professionals, sales representatives, etc. For seamless communication and information transfer, a portal can be developed to collect data from business partners.
 These portals can also relay relevant information the partners may need to execute their jobs.
 All these interactions can be recorded and integrated directly into the business systems.